Exercise and Type 2 Diabetes

 What is Type 2 Diabetes?

-Type 2 Diabetes is a condition related to the inability to effectively control blood glucose levels.
-Blood Glucose levels in the blood need to remain at precise levels.
-This is achieved through primarily through insulin.
-Insulin is a substance that enables the transport of blood glucose into the muscles.
-In Type 2 Diabetes blood glucose is unable to be transported into muscle and liver tissue effectively.
-The result is blood Glucose levels rise and begin causing havoc to your body.
+Type 2 Diabetes is a disease related to the inability to effectively control blood glucose levels.
+In healthy individuals blood glucose levels are held relatively constant.
+This is achieved through endocrine hormones, insulin is the primary hormone involved in lowering blood glucose.
+Insulin aids the transport of blood glucose into the muscles and liver cells.
+In Type 2 Diabetes blood glucose is unable to be effectively transported into muscle and liver tissue.
+The result is blood Glucose levels rise resulting in damage to blood cells and nerve tissue.

-Having a high blood Glucose level is called Hyperglycemia.
-Hyperglycemia causes damage to blood vessels and nerve cells.
-The damage from the elevated blood glucose leads to increases in heart disease, stroke, infection and nerve damage. (see diagram below)
+This high blood Glucose is called Hyperglycemia.
+Prolonged hyperglycemia increases the risk of heart disease, stroke, infection and nerve damage. (see diagram below)

 Understanding Blood Glucose in the Body